• Skip to primary navigation

 Xavier Roberts drew inspiration from multiple sources / © Abramorama /Courtesy Everett Collection

-The story of these adorable kids began with Xavier Roberts, a native of Cleveland, Georgia who got his start in brainstorming and crafting dolls in 1976, when he met folk artist Martha Nelson Thomas at a craft fair.
-Thomas frequently worked to create what are called “soft sculptures” and she eventually had a product line called Doll Babies.
+The story of these adorable kids began with Xavier Roberts, a native of Cleveland, Georgia, who got his start in brainstorming and crafting dolls in 1976, when he met folk artist Martha Nelson Thomas at a craft fair.
+Thomas frequently worked to create what are called “soft sculptures,” and she eventually established a product line called Doll Babies.
 Roberts asked Thomas to supply him with dolls he could sell in Georgia.

 RELATED: Cabbage Patch Kids: The Facts About Them Are Too Strange to Make Up

-For a brief time, Thomas allowed him to sell her Doll Babies but eventually stopped and sued Roberts.
-The two settled out of court for an undisclosed amount of time and Roberts took the Doll Babies idea and created his own version in ‘78, in part as an offshoot of what Thomas made and in part inspired by crafting techniques dating back to 1800s Germany.
-These, Roberts christened Little People.
+For a brief time, this alliance flourished.
+Thomas allowed him to sell her Doll Babies, but eventually stopped and actually sued Roberts.
+The two settled out of court, with Thomas winning an undisclosed amount.
+Roberts then took the Doll Babies idea and created his own version in 1978.
+They were partially an offshoot of what Thomas had made and partly inspired by crafting techniques dating back to 1800s Germany.
+These Roberts christened Little People.

 Maintaining this business momentum, Roberts then partnered with one of the biggest toy companies at the time, Coleco, to officially license his soft sculptures.
-Between mass production with such a giant company and his own practice of traveling from state to state to promote this new product, it was impossible for America to overlook the Cabbage Patch Kids.
+Between mass production with such a giant company and his own decision to personally travel from state to state promoting this new product, America couldn’t overlook these toys that became the Cabbage Patch Kids.

-But there was one more seemingly quaint choice made that would turn these dolls from sweet kids to the force behind riots around the country.
+But there was one more seemingly quaint choice made that would transform these dolls from sweet kids to the force behind riots around the country—and the biggest holiday shopping day in America.

 A former clinic ended up playing a part in inspiring the Cabbage Patch riots